The Library History Buff

 Front and back of an 1868 library ticket (card) for the Young Men's Mercantile Library Association of Cincinnati.

-Front and back of an unused 1876 library card for the Rochester (NY) Athenaeum & Mechanics Association.
+and back of an unused 1876 library card for the Rochester (NY) Athenaeum &

 A library card for the Lowell City Library in Massachusetts used in 1886.
 The card states: "Marking of All Sorts on Books is Punishable by Statute With Fine and Imprisonment, and the Directors will Prosecute".
 They didn't mess around.